-Cora now speaks Terraform Enterprise's V2 API surface.
+Cora implements the standard Terraform remote backend protocol.
 You can authenticate with an organization-scoped token, configure a standard backend "remote" block, and push state updates straight from terraform apply or terraform state push.

 Start with terraform login thecora.app.
 Terraform stores the token in ~/.terraform.d/credentials.tfrc.json and reuses it for backend requests to thecora.app.